jaejun-lee/Like_for_Like_Sale_Analysis/README.md

 * I could not try various parameters and initialization methods for K Prototype.
 We could find even better clustering by examining various custering results with business insigts.
 * The other clustering model such as "clustering hierarchical" could yield better view of how stores are devided.
 It is feasible with this small dataset.
 * If we can obtain the metric of how much the current store improved after Impulsify solution, revenue could be included in the feature set.
 * Single page app will be better flow for this requirement.
+There is no input validation, guide, detailed business logic in this prototype.